Mesoscale two-sample testing for networks: Introduction

-For the remainder of the paper, we will consider independent samples of networks with independent edges (possibly conditional on latent variables).
-Much of the literature on two-sample (binary) network testing assumes some form of this model, as it includes the SBM (conditional on latent communities), the RDPG (conditional on latent node positions), and other latent space models \citep{hoff02latent}.
-The SBM and RDPG are examples of {\em low-dimensional} latent space network models, which restrict the number of free parameters used to specify the expected adjacency matrix.
+For the remainder of the paper, we will consider samples of networks with independent edges (possibly conditional on latent variables).
+Much of the network literature assumes some form of this model, which includes the SBM (conditional on latent communities), the RDPG (conditional on latent node positions), and other latent space models. \ifjasa \else The SBM and RDPG are examples of {\em low-dimensional} latent space network models, which restrict the number of free parameters used to specify the expected adjacency matrix.
 Under a low-dimensional network model, although the edges in $\mathcal{S}$ are independent of the edges in its complement (henceforth denoted by $-\mathcal{S}$), these edges still provide information about the mesoscale hypothesis through the underlying model parameters.

-While low-dimensional network models allow us to incorporate information from the entire network in a given mesoscale hypothesis test, model misspecification can invalidate test results.
-For global network testing, this can occur even under extremely mild model misspecification, for instance incorrect choices of tuning parameters like latent space dimension \citep[][Figure 2]{ghoshdastidar18practical}, or latent position similarity function (cf. Section~\ref{sec:simulations}).
-Both of these tuning parameters are typically unknown and often chosen using heuristic methods.
+\fi While low-dimensional latent space models allow us to incorporate information from the entire network in a given mesoscale hypothesis test, model misspecification can invalidate test results.
+This can occur even under mild model misspecification, for instance incorrect choices of tuning parameters like latent space dimension \citepbody[][Figure 2]{ghoshdastidar18practical}, or latent position similarity function (cf. Section~\ref{subsec:gaussian_sims}); these are typically unknown and often chosen using heuristic methods.